-The tips of the low pressure blades are travelling around 400-500 m/s and the frictional skin heating effects on the rotating blades become very significant as the temperature and pressure rise.
+The tips of the low pressure blades are travelling around 800 mph and the frictional skin heating effects on the rotating blades become very significant as the temperature and pressure rise.

-Thermal expansion elongates the moving blades.
-As the temperature of the blades rises, and the blades stretch, they may close the radial blade clearances with the turbine casing and the results could be catastrophic.
-Unloading is carried out to reduce the heat transfer load on the condenser and prevent a further increase in pressure.
-Overheating becomes more troublesome when steam flow is reduced.
+The centrifugal force is trying to elongate the moving blades.
+As the temperature of the blades rises, the resistance to elongation becomes less.
+If the blades did stretch, they would close the radial blade clearances with the turbine casing and the results could be catastrophic.